How to Rig Research: Unadjusted Person-Day Risk

 That study that concludes that taller people die much more often from gunshot wounds...is a dumb study if our goal is to find out whether being shorter is effective at preventing death by gunshot wounds.
 So, let’s correct it.

 The way to correct the study is to multiply each person day by the risk factor of the endpoint that we’re measuring.
-That creates the numbers in the “risk-adjust” columns above.
+That creates the numbers in the “risk-adjusted” columns above.
 Without that correction factor, we make two cohorts of essentially identical risk (well, maybe taller people have a slightly harder time ducking for cover?) look as though they have vastly different outcomes.

 Applied to Haas et al